SAM-NZ-1127/BNF-GRAMMER/README.md

 | - <e>
 | ( <e> )
 | <NUMBER>
-Note that your grammars do not consider white spaces and <NUMBER> is a non-terminal that refers to numbers.
+Note that your grammar do not consider white spaces, and <NUMBER> is a non-terminal that refers to numbers.
 1 Requirement
-1. The new grammar should have precedence as shown below, where the operators in the lower lines have higher precedence.
+1. The new grammar should have precedence, as shown below, where the operators in the lower lines have higher precedence.
 &&, ||
 ==, <, >